cap-js/docs/cds/compiler-hdbcds-to-hdbtable.md

 ## Migration Procedure

-If your database deployment currently uses hdbcds, it's recommended to switch to the default format, hdbtable.
+If your database deployment currently uses `hdbcds`, it's recommended to switch to the default format, `hdbtable`.
 This guide assumes you use @sap/cds@7 or higher.
 Make sure to read the entire guide before starting the migration process.

 1. Ensure your current data model matches the deployed data model.
    <!-- **TBD** must it be exactly the same?
 Does it also work if the current model